- Arts & Recreation

 Reset went to great lengths to make this fact sheet stand out: a custom-made alphabet and numbers based on the Work Sans font “created shapes that reinforce the UDEM pillars as windows into the university to visualize its achievements.”

 The typography sticks to the traditional Neo Sans font to facilitate easy reading.
-The Nexa font, the campaigns trademark typeface, is present in the titles and bullet points.
+The Nexa font, the campaign's trademark typeface, is present in the titles and bullet points.

 All throughout the report, a brand new color palette for the university, consisting of bright, vibrant shades, symbolizes the development of soft skills and how they affect UDEM and the community as a whole.

 UDEM’s annual report is divided into different sections or pillars.
 Each of the seven sections comes with its own two-tone color scheme: one color is used for the copy, while the other is used as a background.
+By differentiating the copy and background colors, print designers are able to guide readers' attention and make it easier for them to navigate the content.

 Every two-tone scheme is carefully chosen with considerations of legibility.
 Contrasting schemes include: